 - Check your dependencies.
 If your contract interacts with external price feeds or governance contracts, audit those trust boundaries.

 - Review admin access.
-Timelocks, multisig requirements, and key rotation policies are not optional.
+Timelocks, multisig requirements, and key rotation policies are not optional for any protocol managing significant value.

 Try It